cvzj57/chem_scripts/README.md

    - A Turbomole geometry file, named `coord`, with **no internal coordinates**
    - No control file (`guess` will make you a control file and assign the correct ecps and basis sets by itself)

 The guess function also takes the arguments `incl` and `excl`.
 Using `incl` followed by carbon indices means the guess function will guess the potentialisation for those atoms *only*.
 Using `excl` followed by carbon indices means the guess function will guess the potentialisation for all atoms *except* those specified.
+Example usage: `coord.py guess incl 1-6,23` or `coord.py guess excl 30-49,1,6`.

    The reference basis file currently uses a combination of potentials optimised for sp2 1e, sp2 2e and sp3 1e Carbon atoms.
 The dummy atoms are a mixture of Helium and Lithium (this makes it easier to distinguish them from any remaining all-electron Hydrogens.
 The Carbon basis used is def-SV(P) with the s-functions removed.
 Example usage: `coord.py guess`.